Sav/HHI officials expect nearly 70,000 travelers over 4th of July weekend

 She recommends arriving two to three hours before your flight is scheduled to allow for any potential setbacks while getting to your gate.

-“Anyone that’s going to be departing the airport, definitely check your airlines app, make sure that your flights are on schedule and they haven’t had any big changes to your itinerary.
-If you’re going to be driving to the airport, check the traffic because you knows lots of people are doing to be traveling over the holiday, not just flying,” said Lynah.
+“Anyone that’s going to be departing the airport, definitely check your airline’s app, make sure that your flights are on schedule and they haven’t had any big changes to your itinerary.
+If you’re going to be driving to the airport, check the traffic because you know lots of people are doing to be traveling over the holiday, not just flying,” said Lynah.

 As far as delays and cancellations go, officials say a vast majority have been due to poor weather and have mainly affected flights heading to larger cities like Chicago and New York.